The Samurai's Enduring Influence on Kyudo

 During the Edo period, several ryuha (schools) of archery emerged, each preserving specific techniques and philosophies.
 The most influential include:

 • Honda-ryu – Stressed physical strength and long-distance shooting, popular among samurai who valued battlefield utility.
+This school produced some of the most formidable archers of the feudal era.

 These schools codified techniques, kata (forms), and philosophical principles, transmitting the samurai's legacy to future generations.
 Today's kyudo practitioners often study a blend of these traditions, but the influence of samurai-era ryuha remains central to the art's identity.
+Each school represents a distinct approach to the same fundamental truth: that archery is a vehicle for self-cultivation and spiritual development.

 Modern Kyudo: Preserving the Samurai Heritage